pidge1014/SRD20.Path.V.1.5/Races.md

 - **Danger Detection**: Halflings with this racial trait gain a +4 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [Perception](https://www.d20pfsrd.com/skills/perception) checks to notice a creature using [Stealth](https://www.d20pfsrd.com/skills/stealth), as well as [Perception](https://www.d20pfsrd.com/skills/perception) checks to notice a weapon being drawn or a hidden [trap](https://www.d20pfsrd.com/gamemastering/traps-hazards-and-special-terrains/traps/) (or similar signs of danger, subject to the GM’s discretion)
 - **Festive**: Once per day, a halfling with this racial trait can grant an ally within 60 feet a +2 [luck bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Luck-Bonus) on one skill check as a [free action](https://www.d20pfsrd.com/gamemastering/combat#TOC-Free-Actions); this bonus can be applied after the ally’s check result is determined.
 - **Fleet of Foot**: Some halflings are quicker than their kin but less cautious.
 Halflings with this racial trait move at normal speed and have a base speed of 30 feet.
 This racial trait replaces slow speed and sure-footed.
+- **Halfling, Quintessential(10 CP)**: You no longer make sound when traveling less than your maximum speed.
+In addition, you have the nimbleness most associated with your kin.
+Gain +2 to your dexterity.
 - **Ingratiating**: Halflings often survive at the whims of larger, more aggressive races.
 Because of this, they go out of their way to make themselves more useful, or at least entertaining, to larger folk.
 Halflings with this racial trait gain a +2 bonus on skill checks for a single [Perform](https://www.d20pfsrd.com/skills/perform) skill of their choice, and [Perform](https://www.d20pfsrd.com/skills/perform) is always a class skill for them.
 They also gain a +2 bonus on [Craft](https://www.d20pfsrd.com/skills/craft) and [Profession](https://www.d20pfsrd.com/skills/profession) checks.
 - **Irrepressible**: Halflings with this trait receive a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on saving throws against dominate and possession effects.
 This bonus stacks with the bonus granted by halfling luck.
 - **Low Blow**: Some halflings train extensively in the art of attacking larger creatures.
 Halflings with this racial trait gain a +1 bonus on critical confirmation rolls against opponents larger than themselves.